Choosing a destination in a time of terrorism

 If we change what we do, including travel, we are doing exactly what the terrorists want.
 We are helping the terrorists to undermine a country’s economy.
 By undermining the economy, we help undermine the government.
 A weak government can be replaced more easily by a different government that is more agreeable to the terrorists’ aims.

 Instead, we should resist the urge to cancel travel plans.
 I’d go further and say to those who are still in the planning stages that you should intentionally choose places where recent attacks have occurred.
 Go to Berlin, or Paris, or Brussels.
-Go to Egypt.
+Go to Egypt, or Israel, or Morocco.

 More specifically, I recommend booking your travel and tours with local companies, not the big chains.
 The local tourism-related companies suffer the most when the industry takes a dive.
 The big international hotel chains, for example, might lose some money when bookings drop, but they have enough other hotels to cushion the blow.
 The owner of a single hotel might lose it all, and so would the hotel’s employees.